MicrosoftDocs/machine-learning-server-docs/microsoft-r/quickstart-rserver-data-import-csv.md

 *Time estimate:*

-If you have completed the prerequisites, this task will take approximately 5-10 minutes to complete.
+If you have completed the prerequisites, this Quickstart will take approximately 5-10 minutes to complete.

 ## Locate sample data